 Skip to main content

-Graphic of Lilian Terry with Dizzy Gillespie, Duke Ellington, Abbey Lincoln, and Max Roach
+Graphic of Lilian Terry, Duke Ellington, Sonny Rollins, Abbey Lincoln, and Dizzy Gillespie

 Lilian Terry (1930-2023) was active in the European jazz field since the late 1950s as a singer, journalist, Italian radio and TV producer, concert organizer, and educator.
 In 2017, she published her first book, Dizzy, Duke, Brother Ray, and Friends, through the University of Illinois Press.